njustkmg/AAAI23_CAT/README.md

 # CAT
-This is an official PyTorch Implementation of **Towards Global Video Scene Segmentation with Context-Aware Transformer(CAT)**
+This is an official PyTorch Implementation of **Towards Global Video Scene Segmentation with Context-Aware Transformer(CAT)**.
+This repository is inspired by [bassl](https://github.com/kakaobrain/bassl).

 ## 1. Environmental Setup
 We have tested the implementation on the following environment: